amardeepsm/netalert-triage/README.md

 ---

 ## 🧰 Using the Makefile
+# Optional: The Makefile is a convenience.
+If you don’t have make, run the commands below directly.

 This Makefile supports both Windows and UNIX systems.
 Simply run make setup, make test, or make report from the project root - it will detect your OS automatically.